 Ingredients

 There are only three simple ingredients to make these heart cookies.
-(Four if you include the icing) The simple sugar cookie dough is based on shortbread cookies so they don't require any eggs or extra ingredients that you might find in a traditional sugar cookie recipe.
+The simple dough is based on shortbread cookies, so they don't require any eggs or extra ingredients.

-- Sugar - Regular white sugar is best for these cookies (also known as caster sugar).
+- Sugar - Regular white sugar is best for these cookies.

 - Flour - All-purpose flour (plain flour) creates the best texture for these cookies.